csu/singularity-cms/README.md

 # Singularity
 Singularity is a simple, flat file CMS which marks up HTML using Markdown.
-It's short and concise, taking nothing but less than 40 lines of PHP code and an htaccess file.
+It's short and concise, taking nothing but less than 40 lines of PHP code and an `.htaccess` file.
+No database necessary.

 ## Customization
 The content directory, file type, and Bootstrap theme can be easily customized by simply editing the PHP variables provided: